Genomic-Informed Heterogeneous Graph Learning for Spatiotemporal Avian Influenza Outbreak Forecasting: Methodology

-To model temporal dynamics, we adopt a sequence‐to‐sequence architecture over the compressed fusion graphs.
-At each time step $t$ of the window size $T$, the fusion node embeddings $\mathbf{X}_t$ are propagated through $L$ GraphSAGE layers~\citep{hamilton2017inductive}:
+To effectively model temporal dependencies, we adopt a sequence-to-sequence architecture operating over the compressed Fusion Graphs, using an encoder for feature extraction and an autoregressive decoder for forecasting.
+The encoder processes the Fusion Graph sequence using $L$ layers of GNN ($\text{G}_l$) at each time step $t$